cambiotraining/sars-cov-2-genomics/materials/03-case_studies/03-eqa.md

 Once your workflow is complete, it's time to assess the quality of the assembly.

 :::{.callout-note}
-If you need to revise how to interpret the quality control report, please consult the [Quality Control](../02-isolates/02-qc.md) section of the materials.
+See @sec-consensus-qc, if you need to revise how to assess the quality of consensus sequences.
 :::

 ### Coverage